 - Is it intermittent or constant?

-A soundproofing professional, such as window installers or other specialists, can help you create a plan that will work for your home or building based on the type of noise you are dealing with.
+A soundproofing professional, such as a window installer or other specialists, can help you create a plan that will work for your home or building based on the type of noise you are dealing with.

 Your walls and doors could also be behind your noise issues.
-You could cover your windows with every DIY solution there is, but still have a problem because sound is travelling through your walls.
+You could cover your windows with every DIY solution there is, but you still, have a problem because the sound is traveling through your walls.